bbpress/bbPress/readme.txt

 === bbPress ===
 Contributors: matt, mdawaffe, johnjamesjacoby, petemall
-Tags: bbpress, forums, discussion, post type, content type, theme Requires at least: 3.0
+Tags: bbpress, forums, discussion, post type, theme Requires at least: 3.0
-Tested up to: 3.0.1
+Tested up to: 3.1

 bbPress is forum software with a twist from the creators of WordPress.